Basis Splines¶

 and stores them in the matrixdB

-is .
-The last row ofdB
+is.
+The last row of

-must be of size by at least .
-The outputistart
+must be of sizeby at least

 .
-By returning only the nonzero basis functions, this function allows quantities involving linear combinations of the and their derivatives to be computed without unnecessary terms.
+By returning only the nonzero basis functions, this function allows quantities involving linear combinations of theand their derivatives to be computed without unnecessary terms.

 Evaluation of B-spline integrals¶